 I took the metro to Stadion M station and then tried to work out access into the grounds as there were high iron railings all around the site, which also had indoor arenas and training facilities.
 It covered a lot of land.

-Eventually I found a gate with a sentry box.
-Fortunately, the guard was all smiles, and a few minutes later I was trackside in a very famous stadium.
+Eventually, I found a gate with a sentry box.
+Fortunately, the guard was all smiles, and a few minutes later, I was trackside in a very famous stadium.
 It was basically a bowl with one large single tier.
-Down one side was a grand entrance with VIP facilities above it as well the media facilities.
+Down one side was a grand entrance with VIP facilities above it, as well as the media facilities.

-On the far side there was an extra tier which went slightly round the corners.
+On the far side, there was an extra tier that went slightly around the corners.
 There was absolutely no covered accommodation for spectators.
 It was a true throwback to the previous communist type stadium I’d watched England play in on TV.

 No comments: